 Little one, we are six weeks out (give-or-take a few days or so).
 We are ready to welcome you in every way but the physical sense, since the clothes remain unwashed in a bin, and most of our newborn items deep in storage.
-To be honest you don’t technically actually have a bedroom yet, since your brother now has two as we compete the process of moving him downstairs (I’m sure this is only the start of many years of “second-child-syndrome”).
+To be honest you don’t technically actually have a bedroom yet.
+Instead, your brother now technically has two rooms as we compete the process of moving him downstairs (I’m sure this is only the start of many years of “second-child-syndrome”).

 I had a scare this week that resulted in a few hours with a monitor over your tiny heart.
 You are not even born yet, and I already have Mom-guilt for the scenario I created.